python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 # If-Else Statements

 Source webpage for this lesson: "https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/ex_3_if_else.py"
-(Copyright 2022 by the writers of "python-can-define-radio".
-Permission is granted for individual persons to copy the content from the source web page and use the content herein to further the individual's education.
-Instructors and friends may direct interested people to the source web page.
-The same copyright terms are true of all content in github.com/python-can-define-radio.)

 ℹ️ This material coincides with material from python slideshow C (slides 39-46).